BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-2/index.md

 ```
 > In the above code, our `UsersTableSeeder` would first create a `User` with a random name but with an email of `me@mygraphqlapp.com` and password of `secret`.
 >
-> Furthermore, using our default `User` [factories](https://laravel.com/docs/5.8/seeding#using-model-factories) which is located in the `database/factories` directory, we create `50 dummy Users` and for each one of these 50 users, we create `5 dummy articles` under them.
+> Furthermore, using our default `User` [factories](https://laravel.com/docs/5.8/seeding#using-model-factories) which is located in the `database/factories` directory, we create `50 dummy users` and for each one of these `50 users`, `5 dummy articles` are created under them.

-Finally, let’s go ahead and run our database seeders to get some data into our database:
+Finally, let’s go ahead and run our database seeders to get some data into our database by running the command below in the terminal:

 ```bash
 php artisan db:seed
 ```

 ## Conclusion
-In this article, we learn't how to setup a Laravel projected and created a micro blog.
+That's all for this part of the series.
+In this article, we've learn't how to setup a Laravel projected and created a micro blog.
 We've only setup up our Laravel project and in the next series, we would be building out our GraphQL API.

 Feel free to hit me up with your views, comments or questions.
 Stay tuned!